10 Best Marauder Builds in Path of Exile 3.25

 You can still change ascendancy classes, provided that you have unallocated the notable ascendancy passive skills prior to interacting with the Divine Font at the end of the level 75 labyrinth.
 Be ready to spend about 40 Orbs of Regret to do this because refunding an ascendancy node requires five refund points each!

 Having said that, each of us has individual preferences.
-Your buddy likes playing the Boneshatter Juggernaut, but you may prefer the Detonate Dead Chieftain for its interesting mechanics.
+Your buddy likes playing the Boneshatter of the Complex Juggernaut, but you may prefer the Detonate Dead of Scavenging Chieftain for its interesting mechanics.

 Whatever the case may be, do not be afraid to experiment until you find which of the Marauder ascendancy classes works best for you!